A view of the Marina District and marina.

 Viewing tower from town

 There is also an observation tower which has a 360 degree bird’s eye view of the Grays Harbor Beach area.
-To the north you can see Oceans Shores; the South Jetty views Half Moon Bay.
+To the north you can see Oceans Shores; while the South Jetty views Half Moon Bay.

 You may even see surfers, boats or ships while looking out the tower.
 Also you can see the docks with the charter boats and the main street of town.